Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Installation Guide
 ==================

-To get started with Particl Marketplace, you need to download and install the Particl Desktop client.
+To get started with Particl Marketplace, you need to download and install the Particl Desktop client software.
 Its installation is very easy and won't take you more than a few minutes!

 The entire process of setting up Particl Marketplace, from A to Z, can be seen in this walkthrough tutorial video.